Bltzz/iiq-container/README.md

 Please note that IdentityIQ is closed source so you first need to get a license for IdenityIQ and go to [https://community.sailpoint.com](url) to download the software.
 Then you will put the downloaded zip and patch jar file into the base/ga and base/patch directory as per SSB document.

 In another scenario that you may already have all source code in an existing *SSB Install Directory*, you simply need to copy all the files and subfolders to this folder.

+You need to copy the database drivers (depending on your db installation) into the `iiq-app/web/WEB-INF/lib/` folder to connect to your database.

 ## other files
 The remaining files under the root folder are used to build the docker image for IdentityIQ.
 The docker image is built based from:

-- 9.0.72-jdk11-temurin-focal
+- `9.0.72-jdk17-temurin-focal`

 You can modify the file ***Dockerfile*** to change to different version of Tomcat or JDK, but you will need to test to ensure the image still works in your docker environment.